-Since its inception more than a century ago, the School of Journalism at the University of Texas has become a premier professional and research outlet for aspiring journalists.
+Since its inception more than a century ago, the School of Journalism and Media at the University of Texas has become a premier professional and research outlet for aspiring journalists.

 About Our Research

 Our faculty represent a broad array of backgrounds and interests, all of which combine for one of the most distinguished academic foundations in the country.
 From tenured professors to adjunct faculty, the School of Journalism and Media continually seeks to raise the bar in Journalism education.
 Our faculty, which includes internationally renowned scholars, comes from diverse backgrounds and carries extensive experience in the fields of print, broadcast, photojournalism and multimedia journalism.